martinscheffler/qtentity/README.md

 	Entity Systems (ES) are a technique/architecture for building complex extensible projects (mostly: computer games) based around pluggable behaviours and lean, fast, modular data.
 	This makes the programming process leaner and easier to extend, with advantages in: performance, extensibility, and game-design flexibility

 Entities are collections of components.
 A spaceship entity may consist of a drawable component, a physics component, a sound component and a position component.
 The way the spaceship entity is decomposed into components depends on the application being developed and may be done in a number of ways.

-The class EntitySystem is responsible for storing components.
-An EntitySystem instance holds all instances of a specific component class.
-The components are stored indexed by an EntityId, which is simply an integer.
-Because all instances of a component class are in one place it is extremely efficient and simple to iterate them.
-The EntitySystem provides methods to create, retrieve and delete components for a given EntityId.
- It is not possible to create multiple components with the same id in an entity system.
+Components are stored in entity systems.
+A single system instance holds all instances of a specific component type.
+A system is responsible for creating, deleting and retrieving its components.

+Components are indexed by entity ids.
+An entity id is simply a unique integer identifying an entity.
+For each entity id there may only be one component in a system.

-All EntitySystems are stored in the EntityManager.
+All systems are stored in the EntityManager.
 Usually there is only one EntityManager instance in an application.
-Access to the EntityManager gives access to all entity systems and the components they hold.
+Access to the EntityManager gives access to all entity systems.
 The EntityManager provides a number of convenience methods to create, retrieve or delete components in its systems.

-Usage of Qt functionality
+It is also responsible for creating entity ids.

+Example: Creating a spaceship entity with two components, transform and sprite.

+        QtEntity::EntityId spaceShipId = entityManager.createEntityId();
+        Transform* transform;
+        entityManager.createComponent(spaceShipId, transform);
+        Sprite* sprite;
+        entityManager.createComponent(spaceShipId, sprite, {"path", ":/assets/spaceArt.svg"}, {"subTex", QRect(374,360,106,90)});

+The third parameter to createComponent accepts a QVariantMap with values for the component properties - more later.

+Implementation details
 -------------
-All components in QtEntity derive from class QtEntity::Component.
-Entity systems can hold PropertyAccessor objects which identify component properties and hold pointers to setter and getter methods to modify these properties.
+All components in QtEntity derive from the abstract interface QtEntity::Component.
+It defines a single method that returns a type id for the component class.

+The entity system class is derived from QObject.
+Entity systems can be directly used to create, retrieve or delete components, although usually this is called by the EntityManager.

+Systems also give access to the properties of its components: The properties method accepts an entity id and returns a QVariantMap containing properties of the component associated with the id.
+The setProperties method can be used to assign values to the properties of a specified component.

-Properties are used in editor tools for introspection and manipulation and also for serializing to JSON or other formats.
+Properties can be used in editor tools for introspection and manipulation and also for serializing to JSON or other formats.
 Component construction methods (EntitySystem::createComponent()) accept a QVariantMap which can hold initialization values for the properties.
-These are applied after the component was initially constructed.
+Entity system implementations are themselves responsible for fetching and applying these property maps.

 Example of an entity system holding components with a single int value: